pvsone/opa-ext-authz/kong/docker-compose/README.md

-# Kong
+# Kong with OPA on Docker Compose

 Run an OPA demo application with [Kong Gateway](https://konghq.com/kong/) and the [OPA Kong Plugin](https://github.com/open-policy-agent/contrib/tree/master/kong_api_authz) on Docker Compose.

+## Steps

-## Build a Docker image with Kong and the OPA Kong Plugin
+### 1. Build a Docker image with Kong and the OPA Kong Plugin

 Download or clone the [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib) repo.